bjornbytes/lovr-docs/guides/Compiling.md

 either CMake or tup.
 This will run the LÖVR project when the apk starts, similar to how things work when fusing a zip to an exe on desktop systems.

+Note: By default the Android packager ignores directories that begin with underscores.

 ### Using a Custom Android Manifest

 Although LÖVR provides a default `AndroidManifest.xml`, you can also use your own by passing its